Gordon Brunton

 Sir Gordon Charles Brunton (27 December 1921 – 30 May 2017) was a British businessman, publisher, racehorse owner and breeder.

 Early life, education and military service

-Born in London, Brunton was educated briefly at Cranleigh School, Surrey and then at the London School of Economics where he studied under Harold Laski, John Maynard Keynes, RH Tawney, Joan Robinson and Eileen Power.
+Born in London, Brunton was educated briefly at Cranleigh School, Surrey and then at the London School of Economics where he studied at Peterhouse Cambridge as evacuees under Harold Laski, John Maynard Keynes, RH Tawney, Joan Robinson and Eileen Power.
 It was Laski's arguments and ideas had a particular influence on Gordon Brunton's thinking.

-During the onset of World War II, Brunton left university prematurely and was commissioned into the Royal Artillery in 1940 and went onto serve as a Captain in the Indian Army and Royal Artillery.
-For much of the war, he fought in the Burma campaign before joining the British Military Government in Düsseldorf and Hamburg working on the reconstruction of local infrastructure.

-After the war, Brunton worked as a door to door salesman selling classified advertising space to small businesses outside London.

-He died on 30 May 2017 at the age of 95.